beameio/beame-sdk/README.md

 Current SDK release intends extensive CLI usage (see description above).
 So Node.js APIs provide a high level of access.

-Be aware that API on each level requires credentials created on previous/higher level:
+Be aware that API on each level requires credentials created on the previous/higher level:

 To use any API from beame-sdk include
 `var beameSDK = require ("beame-sdk");`